-The University of Bath announces reduced offers for students with level 3 maths qualifications, including those with Core Maths
+The University of Bath's reduced offers for level 3 maths qualifications

-For admissions to the University of Bath from 2020 onwards, there will be greater recognition of level 3 maths qualifications through the use of alternative offers.
+The University of Bath recognises the value of level 3 (advanced) maths qualifications through the use of alternative offers.
 These alternative offers reduce one of the entry grades required; for example, where the typical A level offer is AAA, the alternative offer would be AAB.
-Details of these new offers will be published in their new prospectus and on their website in February.

 All degrees that do not require A level Mathematics, such as Architecture, Business Courses, Biosciences, Chemistry, Pharmacy, Education, Health and Sport degrees, Languages, Politics, Psychology, and Social Sciences, include alternative offers based on achieving a grade B in a Core Maths qualification, AS or A level Mathematics or AS or A level Statistics, when it is studied in addition to three other subjects.

 Degrees that do require A level Mathematics, such as Civil, Chemical, Mechanical and Electrical Engineering, Computer Science, Physics, Economics and Accounting & Finance, include alternative offers based on achieving a grade B in AS or A level Further Mathematics where this is studied in addition to three other subjects.

 In this interview with David Howells, Head of Undergraduate Admissions at the University of Bath, he explains why the University of Bath values level 3 maths qualifications and what the University is doing to encourage participation in it.

 Why is studying level 3 maths so important?
 What is valuable about these qualifications?